 You will not be charged extra for bringing your own licenses to Compute Engine.

 Licensing and activation

 Before getting started with BYOL with sole-tenant nodes, please make sure that you understand your product licensing terms.

 You must also prepare your guest image for BYOL according to your agreements.
 If you use Compute Engine public images, Google Cloud Platform's (GCP) pay-as-you-go licenses will be attached to VM instances that use these images and you cannot update the VM to use your own licenses later.

 Unlike premium images where Compute Engine will take care of license activation, imported images require that you own the license activation process.
 It is not possible to activate licenses against Compute Engine's license server.
 As such, you are responsible for preparing infrastructure for activation, such as a KMS server and network connection, and activating your licenses.

-During Beta, we strongly recommend reviewing the following information to help you determine the best workload for this feature.
+Before attempting to bring your own license, it is strongly recommended that you review the following information to help you determine the best workload for this feature.

 This feature adds the ability to enable in-place restarts for your VM instances running on sole-tenant nodes.
 This means that, during maintenance events, instead of live migrating a running instance to another machine and exposing your license to another physical server, the instance is terminated and restarted on the same physical server whenever possible.
 If that server is no longer available, Google restarts your VMs on a new dedicated server and reports the server ID.

 Google performs an average of one maintenance event a month, which means the VMs on your server will experience an outage while maintenance is applied.
 Each event lasts about 60 minutes each, though this could vary depending on the situation, such as type of maintenance, whether it is a patching event, and so on.